 To learn more, please read Business and Afterschool: The Perfect Partnership.

 Lights On Afterschool is a nationwide event celebrating afterschool programs and their important role in the lives of children, families and communities.
 A partnership with the Afterschool Alliance around Lights On Afterschool can help corporate leaders demonstrate their concern for today’s working families and the future success of our children.
 The first Lights On Afterschool celebration, a project of the Afterschool Alliance, was launched in October 2000 with celebrations in 1,200 communities all over the country.
 Today, more than 7,500 Lights On Afterschool rallies are held annually, attracting 1 million Americans.

 Save the Date!
-The 15th annual event will be held on October 23, 2014.
+Check out the next annual event.
 The Afterschool Alliance has a great event planning kit available online which will walk you through the process and makes it easy to take part in the celebrations.

 Hold a Summer Learning Event

 Summer Learning Day, Thursday, July 13, 2017, is a national advocacy day recognized to spread awareness about the importance of summer learning for our nation’s youth in helping close the achievement gap and support healthy development in communities all across the country.

 Coordinated by the National Summer Learning Association, these events are supported by elected officials and policymakers, public agencies, nonprofit organizations, schools, universities, museums, libraries, and summer camps across the country.
 Visit their Ways to Celebrate page to learn how you can help spread awareness.